 MIAMI – It is widely known that the jet age began today in 1958 when, on the first of its regular scheduled flights, a Pan Am Boeing 707 took off from Idlewild Airport (now JFK International Airport) to Paris.

-The Boeing 707, N711PA, while not the first commercial jetliner in operation, was the first successful widespread jetliner.
+The Boeing 707, N711PA, while not the first commercial jetliner in operation, was the first successful wide-scale jetliner.
 In the 1960s, it dominated passenger air transport and remained prevalent in international, transcontinental, and transatlantic routes, as well as in freight and military applications through the 1970s.

-Today, we take a look at this iconic airliner and its first transatlantic flight that ushered the jet age.
+Today, we take a look at this iconic airliner and its first transatlantic flight that ushered in the jet age.

 The Dawn of the Jet Age